| REACHING OUT TO INACTIVE CATHOLICS

 twenty-one years I have often lifted up my head to

-"How Great Thou art".
+the heavens and cried out "How Great Thou art".
 God never gives up on His

 people.
 It is awesome..."
 Fr McKee